ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _Santa Fe daily New Mexican._](https://chroniclingamerica.loc.gov/lccn/sn84020631/1893-11-29/ed-1/seq-3)

 #### 1893-11-29 &middot; Santa Fe, N.M.

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;Yes, sir; but reputation&#x27;s nuffln what
-ever to me by de side of life.&quot;
-&quot;Do you consider your life worth more
-than other people&#x27;s?&quot;
-&quot;Wuth more to me, sah.&quot;
-&quot;Then you must value it very hlirblv.&quot;
 &quot;I does, sah, more dan all dis world.
 mo&#x27;ah dan 11,000,000, for what am dat to a
 man wid de bref out&#x27;n himself?
 Preserva